Yesterday’s post left off with me checking into the Green Mountain Motel. But there’s a part before that I omitted. That would be Split Rock.

 In the mean time I started talking to the guys.
 A lot of cross-country road cyclists come through here, so we talked about that a bit.
 The guy next to me said riders usually order the pork chops and other high calorie food, which may explain why the owner mentioned all the meat she’d ordered.
 We also talked about the lakes I passed last week (Glendo and Guernsey), and the guy at the far end walked over and showed me pictures of them on his phone.
 The guy next to me got up once or twice to go behind the bar and refresh his drink.
 It was that kind of casual.

 During our conversation of Glendo, the picture-shower talked about going there to drop his daughter off at college in Torrington.
 I said, Hey, I spent the night there, it seemed like a nice little town.
 The picture guy and the self-pourer both scoffed, apparently not caring much for Torrington.
 Rather than pursue the issue, I glanced around the bar, which, putting it mildly, was a disaster.
 Some western TV show played overhead in the corner as kind of an aural backdrop.
 The floor was red and white-patterned linoleum squares and covered in dirt, which probably started as mud and dried in place.
 This was not sawdust, or dust.
 Dried Wyoming mud.
 No five-second rule here.
 If it hits the floor it’s gone.
 The booth chairs were all torn with exposed stuffing sticking out like broken bones.
 There were cowboy hats hung on the wall, and a wood-burning stove between the bar and a pool area.
-After scanning the bar, I glanced outside through the dusty windows and thought about the fact that this was one of three businesses the town had: the motel, this bar/restaurant, and a pottery studio across the highway.
+After scanning the bar, I glanced outside through the dusty windows and thought about the fact that this was one of three businesses the town had: Green Mountain Motel, this bar/restaurant, and a pottery studio across the highway that looked like the inspiration for the set of Sanford & Son.
 And I thought, Really?
 You live here and you’re dissing Torrington?

 After I was finished, she charged me eight dollars (I’d also had a second soda and some Fritos), a number I’m guessing she just made up.
 I asked if she’d be open for breakfast the next morning, and she said, Of course I’m going to be open.
 I open from seven in the morning until nine at night every day.
 Why do people ask if I’m going to be open in the morning?